smartdevicelink/sdl_evolution/proposals/NNNN-android-oreo-foreground-services.md

 #### Comments

-As the app knows that the device supports SDL it can start the router service and keep is active/foregrounded
+As the app knows that the device supports SDL it can start the router service and keep it active/foregrounded

 ### 5. App connect to router service when in background